Anaplerotic reactions

-Anaplerotic reactions, a term coined by Hans Kornberg and originating from the Greek ἀνά= 'up' and πληρόω= 'to fill', are chemical reactions that form intermediates of a metabolic pathway.
+Anaplerotic reactions, or Anaplerosis, coined by Hans Kornberg and originating from the Greek ἀνά= 'up' and πληρόω= 'to fill', are chemical reactions that form intermediates of a metabolic pathway.
 Examples of such are found in the citric acid cycle (TCA cycle).
 In normal function of this cycle for respiration, concentrations of TCA intermediates remain constant; however, many biosynthetic reactions also use these molecules as a substrate.
 Anaplerosis is the act of replenishing TCA cycle intermediates that have been extracted for biosynthesis (in what are called anaplerotic reactions).

 The TCA cycle is a hub of metabolism, with central importance in both energy production and biosynthesis.
 Therefore, it is crucial for the cell to regulate concentrations of TCA cycle metabolites in the mitochondria.
 Anaplerotic flux must balance cataplerotic flux in order to retain homeostasis of cellular metabolism.

 Reactions of anaplerotic metabolism

 There are five major reactions classed as anaplerotic, and it is estimated that the production of oxaloacetate from pyruvate has the most physiologic importance.

 The malate is created by PEP carboxylase and malate dehydrogenase in the cytosol.
 Malate, in the mitochondrial matrix, can be used to make pyruvate (catalyzed by malic enzyme) or oxaloacetic acid, both of which can enter the citric acid cycle.